 He really looked the part in his leather helmet, goggles, and jacket.

 A young pilot in the making; who knows?
 As his Mum, I always encourage him to try new experiences.
 In doing so, he will learn what he does and doesn’t enjoy, and what then grows into a passion.
 I then hope his passion forms into a life experience for him.
 If it changes along the way, so be it but I always give him the opportunity to learn and experience.

-For him, flying in a vintage open aeroplane – 1941 De Havilland Tiger Moth, is indeed a very rare and treasured experience.
+For him, flying in a vintage open airplane – 1941 De Havilland Tiger Moth is indeed a very rare and treasured experience.

 With his Action Camera attached to his helmet, he was ready to take flight.